 So instead of buying elderberry syrup, I make my own and it has helped us throughout the season.

-- 1 Tbsp fresh turmeric root peeled and grated
+- 1 tablespoon fresh turmeric root peeled and grated

-- 2 Tbsp fresh ginger root peeled and grated
+- 2 tablespoon fresh ginger root peeled and grated

 - 1 cup elderberry seeds